-When Green Monkey Records restarted in 2009, we put out our first Xmas album, “Santa’s Not Dead: It’s a Green Monkey Christmas!”
-We’ve done a album or show every year since.
+When Green Monkey Records restarted in 2009, we put out our first Xmas compilation album, “Santa’s Not Dead: It’s a Green Monkey Christmas!”
+We’ve done a album or show every December since.
+Plus some Tom Dyer holiday collections.
 Why?
 Because we just like to!
-We gather up whoever wants to play each year and put it out.
+Every October, we put out the word.
+In November, we gather up whoever whoever has come our way and put it out.
 Whatever sales we get go to charity.
 And we are going to keep doing it!

 Dec 04,2017 Tom Dyer and the True Olympians, whose two original tunes, “Christmas in Olympia” and “Christmas Is Love,” are the class of this group